About the Office

 About the Consul General

-- Third Secretary & Vice Consul, then Second Secretary and Consul, Philippine Embassy, Bucharest, Romania, l984 to 1989
+- Third Secretary and Vice Consul, then Second Secretary and Consul, then First Secretary and Consul, Philippine Embassy, Bucharest, Romania (1996-2003)

 Home Office (Department of Foreign Affairs, Philippines)

-- Executive Director, Office of United Nations and other International Organizations (UNIO), 2006-2007
+- Director, Trade and Economics, Office of United Nations and International Organizations UNIO), 2004-2006; and